Sairyss/system-design-patterns/README.md

 #### Vector clocks

 [Vector clock](https://en.wikipedia.org/wiki/Vector_clock) is a data structure used for determining the partial ordering of events in a distributed system and detecting causality violations.

+A vector clock is a set of timestamp counters, one for each node in a distributed system.
+Each node increments its own timestamp counter when it performs an event, and the vector clock is used to record the current timestamp counters at each node.

+Vector clocks are used to determine the relative order of events in a distributed system.

 References: